Only Time Will Tell: Modelling Information Diffusion in Code Review with Time-Varying Hypergraphs: A gentle introduction to time-varying hypergraphs

 \section{A gentle introduction to time-varying hypergraphs}

 In this work, we combine two lesser-known graph-theoretical concepts: time-variance of graphs and hypergraphs.
-We follow the definitions and notation for time-varying graphs by \citeauthor{Casteigts2012} \cite{Casteigts2012} and for hypergraphs \citeauthor{Ouvrard2020} \cite{Ouvrard2020} to a large extent.
+We follow the definitions and notation by \citet{Casteigts2012} for time-varying graphs and by \citet{Ouvrard2020} for hypergraphs to a large extent.